emnify/product-docs/docs/glossary.md

 _Access Point Name_

 A gateway between a [GSM](#gsm), GPRS, 3G, or 4G mobile network and another computer network, usually the public Internet.
 The APN needs to be configured on the device.
-For emnify, it is `em` or `emnify`.
+For emnify, it's `em` or `emnify`.

 ## Application token
 A unique identification key used to authenticate emnify's APIs.
 Also used when authenticating the [OpenVPN](#openvpn) service.

 ## A2P SMS
-_Application–to–Peer SMS_
+_Application-to-Peer SMS_

 The SMS sent and received between an application and a device (or vice versa).